-Install Linux Mint Debian Edition (LMDE 6) in Expert Mode
+Install Linux Mint Debian Edition (LMDE 7) in Expert Mode

-During an install of LMDE 6 aka "Faye" - if you select the option to automatically erase and partition the disk using LUKS (Linux Unified Key Setup) - the installer creates a single encrypted partition formatted with LVM (Logical Volume Manager) containing two "virtual partitions" (Logical Volumes or LVs): a swap
+During an install of LMDE 7 aka "Gigi" - if you select the option to automatically erase and partition the disk using LUKS (Linux Unified Key Setup) - the installer creates a single encrypted partition formatted with LVM (Logical Volume Manager) containing two "virtual partitions" (Logical Volumes or LVs): a swap LV, and a root LV that uses all remaining disk storage.
+There is no option to add a home LV to the automatic schema.

-LV to make room for a home LV, but in my daily use I've found LVM to be an extra layer of complexity whose benefits - such as resizing and/or creating new LVs - I never end up using.
-More significantly, LVM makes re-installing the OS while preserving the contents of home
+Previously I would resize the root LV to make room for a home LV, but in my daily use I've found LVM to be an extra layer of complexity whose benefits - such as resizing existing LVs and creating new ones - I never end up using.
+More significantly, LVM makes re-installing the OS while preserving the contents of home more complicated on LMDE (which again is different than how its done on the Ubuntu-based Linux Mint).

 My preferred alternative: LMDE offers an expert-mode install option that is considerably more flexible in handling a custom partition layout of disk storage.
-I use live-installer-expert-mode
+I use live-installer-expert-mode to create 3 partitions: a small EFI system partition, a root partition, and a LUKS encrypted home partition.

 - 1. Start Here